 There’s something special about taking a step back into the past.
 If the state of North Carolina could talk, it would have incredible stories to tell!
 Many visitors love taking some time and going to visit one of these nearby North Carolina historical landmarks.
 Here are some of our favorites!
-Discover all the things to do and see in Western North Carolina when you access our complimentary Vacation Guide.

 5 North Carolina Historical Landmarks to Visit

 The Biltmore Estate is the crown jewel of North Carolina.
 It’s only 40 minutes away from Orchard Inn, and you can easily spend an entire day exploring the mansion, winery, shops, and expansive gardens.
 The home itself was constructed by George Vanderbilt in the late 1800s and is still the largest home in America to this day.
 When you take a tour, you’ll learn all about how the Vanderbilts and their staff once lived.

 Chimney Rock State Park is an icon in our state because of the stunning scenery and its historic significance.
 You can hike to the top of Chimney Rock from the Skyline Trail for panoramic views of the surrounding area.
 The rock itself is a 535 million-year-old monolith and has been owned by the Morse family for over 100 years.

 For those of you who love learning about the pioneer days of the mountains, the Vance Birthplace should be at the top of your list of North Carolina historical landmarks.
 The building has been reconstructed around the original chimneys and fairly accurately depicts a pioneer farmstead life.
 When you visit the Vance Birthplace, you’ll learn not only about some of the early locals of our area but also the life of Zebulon Vance.
 He was once a Civil War officer, a North Carolina governor, and a senator.